 This summary of state licensure requirements is provided as a reference tool for our counseling students and graduates.
 Every effort is made to ensure this information is accurate and up to date.
 However, as licensing requirements are subject to change at any time, you are strongly encouraged to regularly check with the state licensing authority (provided above) for licensure requirements.

 South Dakota has two levels of licensing: Licensed Professional Counselor (LPC) and Licensed Professional Counselor-Mental Health (LPC-MH).
 For additional information see the licensure requirements on the South Dakota Board of Examiners for Counselors & Marriage and Family Therapists website.
-Below are the steps necessary to apply for licensure as a Licensed Professional Counselor (LPC) after graduating with a Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) at University of Phoenix.
+Below are the steps necessary to apply for licensure as a Licensed Professional Counselor (LPC) after graduating from the University of Phoenix Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) program.

 Clearances:

-During the application process you will complete the Legal Questionnaire (page 2 in the Application for Plan of Supervision)
+During the application process you will need to complete the Legal Questionnaire (found in the Application for Plan of Supervision and in the Application for Licensure).

 Exams:

-To become a Licensed Professional Counselor (LPC), you will need to take the National Counselor Examination (NCE).
+To become a Licensed Professional Counselor (LPC), you will need to take the National Counselor Examination (NCE) administered by the National Board for Certified Counselors (NBCC).
 The passing score is required prior to approval of your Plan of Supervision.
-Registration for the NCE is through the Center for Credentialing & Education.
-Request that your scores for the NCE be sent to the Board.

 Apply for Licensure: